sql-bi/optimizing-dax-demos/README.md

 # optimizing-dax-demos
 Demo files for Optimizing DAX book.

+The files are divided into two releases:
+- **Demo files**: DAX code and small PBIX files used for specific chapters and demos.
+You can download the ZIP file in the release containing all these files organized in one folder for each chapter.
+- **Sample data**: Common PBIX files and databases used by all the demos in the book.
+Download the files you need according to the RAM and tools available on your computer.
+Read more in the following instructions.

 ## Software prerequisites
 You need the following software to practice using the book demos.
 If you want to know more about the optional tools, you can find more information in the [Mastering Tabular video course](https://www.sqlbi.com/p/mastering-tabular-video-course/) from [SQLBI](https://www.sqlbi.com).